fd1134/traveltrucks-react-frontend/README.md

 ### API Integration

-- All API requests are separated into a service layer (`src/services/api.js`)
 - Uses axios for HTTP requests
 - Implements error handling and loading states
 - Supports filtering and pagination